openstack/openstack-ansible/doc/source/reference/architecture/service-arch.rst

 * RabbitMQ

   OpenStack services use RabbitMQ for Advanced Message Queuing Protocol (AMQP).
-  OSA deploys RabbitMQ in a clustered configuration with all queues mirrored between the cluster nodes.
+  OpenStack-Ansible deploys RabbitMQ in a clustered configuration with all queues mirrored between the cluster nodes.
 Because Telemetry (ceilometer) message queue traffic is quite heavy, for large environments we recommend separating Telemetry notifications into a separate RabbitMQ cluster.

 * Memcached

   OpenStack services use Memcached for in-memory caching, which accelerates transactions.
-For example, the OpenStack Identity service (keystone) uses Memcached for caching authentication tokens, which ensures that token validation does not have to complete a disk or database transaction every time the service is asked to validate a token.
+For example, the OpenStack Identity service (Keystone) uses Memcached for caching authentication tokens, which ensures that token validation does not have to complete a disk or database transaction every time the service is asked to validate a token.